We Have Band: 2011–2015: Ternion, Movements and dissolution

-On Recordstore Day, 21 April 2012, the band released a limited edition double A-side of a cover of The Horrors' "Still Life" and Washed Out's "Within Without".
+On Recordstore Day, 21 April 2012, the band released a limited-edition double A-side of a cover of The Horrors' "Still Life" and Washed Out's "Within Without".
 To promote Ternion, the band performed the following live sessions: All Saints Basement Sessions, Daytrotter, Play NetWork, Nova Radio, le Mouv and The Clash.

 The tour to accompany this album started on 15 February 2012 in Cargo London and was followed by an extensive tour of Europe, then on to South America for 16º Festival Cultura Inglesa with Franz Ferdinand and The Horrors.
 European and UK festivals followed, including Lovebox, Latitude, Montreux Jazz Festival, Berlin Festival and Dockville.
 A European autumn tour followed in September 2012, including Berlin Festival.
 In 2013, the band went to Mexico for some dates with Bandtastic and returned to do a German tour.
 In 2014, the band released their third and final album, Movements.
 The band played their final show on August 2, 2015, at Standon Calling festival in Standon, Hertfordshire.

 Post-split activity

 Thomas Wegg-Prosser ultimately left the music industry following the end of We Have Band, and later became a cognitive behavioral therapist with the BABCP.
 Through his work as a therapist, he has expressed "particular interest in working with people in the creative industries."
-Dede Wegg-Prosser has focused primiarly on raising her two children with Thomas, but has also done some modelling for Indoi.
+Dede Wegg-Prosser has focused primiarly on raising her two children with Thomas, but has also done some modelling for UK clothing label Indoi.
 In 2019, Darren Bancroft launched a solo project under the moniker of Evadney and released its debut EP Sold Love, Sold.
-His debut solo album, Ku, is projected for a 2025 release.
+His debut solo album was projected for a 2025 release, and was originally to be titled Ku.
+The title was later changed to It's Dreaming, and was released on March 13, 2026.